Vesylum/dark-souls-minimal-cheat-sheet/README.md

 ```

 The tests execute under Node.js using jsdom to simulate a browser environment.
 Run `npm run lint` to check code style across the `js/` directory and the `tests/` sources.
-A
+Format files with `npm run format` and run `npm run typecheck` for a lightweight TypeScript
-separate UI test exercises localStorage integration and can be executed with `npm run test:ui`.
+check.
+A separate UI test exercises localStorage integration and can be executed with
+`npm run test:ui`.

 ## Filtering Items